Lauren O’Connor, Ph.D., M.P.H.

 - B.S. – Dietetics and Nutrition, Fitness, and Health, Purdue University

-Dr. O’Connor is a Cancer Prevention Fellow with the Risk Factor Assessment Branch (RFAB) of the Epidemiology and Genomics Research Program (EGRP).
-In this role, she works with Dr. Kirsten Herrick and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects applying a causal inference lens to associations between protein-rich foods, processed foods, and chronic disease prevention.
-Dr. O’Connor also assists in maintenance of publicly available dietary assessment tools developed by RFAB including the Automated Self-Administered Dietary Assessment Tool (ASA24), the Dietary History Questionnaire (DHQ), and dietary screeners.
+Dr. O’Connor is a Special Volunteer with the Risk Factor Assessment Branch (RFAB) of the Epidemiology and Genomics Research Program (EGRP).
+She was previously a Cancer Prevention Fellow in RFAB from September 2019 to November 2021.
+In this role, she worked with Dr. Kirsten Herrick and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects applying a causal inference lens to associations between protein-rich foods, processed foods, and chronic disease prevention.
+Dr. O’Connor also assisted in maintenance of publicly available dietary assessment tools developed by RFAB including the Automated Self-Administered Dietary Assessment Tool (ASA24), the Dietary History Questionnaire (DHQ), and dietary screeners.

 During her doctoral education, Dr. O’Connor completed the Ingestive Behavior Research Center certificate and served as Vice President of the Ingestive Behavior Research Center Graduate Student Association.
 Her doctoral dissertation showed that red meat intake does not negatively influence cardiometabolic disease risk factors in a series of systematically searched meta-analyses.
 She also led a randomized controlled feeding trial which showed that red meat can be part of a Mediterranean-style eating pattern to improve cardiometabolic disease risk factors, sleep, and perceived quality of life.